jeffreytse/jekyll-jeffreytse-blog/_posts/2021-11-20-the-handbook-of-algorithm.md

     - The sub-problem can be divided to different states
     - Helps to avoid so many nested if-else statements in your code and make the code much simpler
+    - DFA (Deterministic Finite Automaton) and NFA (Nondeterministic Finite Automaton) are two types of FSM, DFA has only one possible next state for each input while NFA can have multiple possible next states for each input
   - Steps
     - Draw the finite state machine diagram
       - Identify all types of input data